lukecyb8687/Voice-Conversion-VAE/README.md

 Our project is divided into 2 seperate portions:
                     1. **Voice treatment**
                     2. **Training of VAE model**

+The aim of this git, is to allow users to have a comprehensive view towards how VAE can be used not only to treat MNIST data, but also phonetic content from voice files as well.
+Hence, **please refer to the sideComparisonVAE.ipynb** to have an overview of a side-by-side comparison on how we approach both MNIST data as well as phonetic content (spectral envelope) of voice files.

 # Architecture

 Below is the architecture of our project: